Here’s a list of 41 actionable tips to help you get started with your smart home.

 If you’ve never experienced colored light bulbs, I recommend you try Philips Hue.

 I was skeptical at first.
 The idea of color changing light bulbs seemed childish and gimmicky.
 However, after using them, I was amazed at how effective they can be at influencing my mood.

 I am an especially big fan of using Hue color bulbs in light fixtures with multiple bulbs.
 There are preset scenes available (with names like Savanna sunset and Arctic aurora) that set each bulb to it’s own color.
 The combination of colors together creates a spectacular effect.

 21. Cheap bulbs with Philips Hue

 The Philips Hue system uses the Zigbee protocol.
-If you want to buy more smart bulbs to add to your Philips Hue ecosystem, but don’t need the premium price and quality of the Philips Hue bulbs, you can buy some cheaper Zigbee bulbs that will work with the Philips Hue hub.
+If you want to buy more smart bulbs to add to your Philips Hue ecosystem, but don’t need the premium price and quality of the Philips Hue bulbs, here are some cheaper options that will work with the Philips Hue hub: cheap Hue compatible lights.